 (1) Section 7.4, Safety-Nets, explains the steps that Market Participants will follow when processing safety-net Move-In Requests.
 This document is not intended to override or in any way contradict P.U.C.
 Subst.
 R. 25.487, Obligations Related to Move-In Transactions.

-(2) The safety-net process is a manual work-around process used by Market Participants in the Texas retail market when market transactions are delayed, not functional, or for priority orders that require immediate notification to the Transmission and/or Distribution Service Provider (TDSP) to ensure that a Customer receives electric service in a timely manner.
+(2) The safety-net process is a manual work-around process used by Market Participants in the Texas retail market when market transactions are systematically delayed or not functional,..

 (3) The Retail Electric Provider (REP) establishes its rights and responsibilities to serve a Customer at the Premise identified by the safety-net move in Electric Service Identifier (ESI ID) beginning the date the TDSP connects service.